pytest-dev/pytest-flask/docs/tutorial.rst

 .. note:: Test discovery.

-    py.test `discovers your tests`_ and has a built-in integration with other testing tools (such as ``nose``, ``unittest`` and ``doctest``).
+    Pytest `discovers your tests`_ and has a built-in integration with other testing tools (such as ``nose``, ``unittest`` and ``doctest``).
 More comprehensive examples and use cases can be found in the `official documentation`_.